Johann Ernst Hanxleden

-Johann Ernst Hanxleden (1681–1732), also known as Arnos Pathiri, was a German Jesuit priest and missionary, best known for his contributions as a Malayalam and Sanskrit poet, grammarian, lexicographer, and philologist.
-He lived in India for most of his life and became a scholar of Sanskrit and Malayalam languages before authoring Puthen Pana, a poem on the life of Jesus Christ, Malayalam–Portuguese Dictionary, the first dictionary in Malayalam as well as two linguistic treatises, Malayalavyaakaranam and Sidharoopam.
+Johann Ernst Hanxleden (1681–1732), also known as Arnos Pathiri, was a German Jesuit priest and missionary, best known for his contributions as a Malayalam and Sanskrit poet and philologist.
+He lived in India for most of his life and became a scholar of Sanskrit and Malayalam languages before authoring Puthen Pana, a poem on the life of Jesus Christ, Malayalam–Portuguese Dictionary (the first dictionary in Malayalam), as well as two linguistic treatises, Malayalavyaakaranam and Sidharoopam.

-Arnos Pathiri lived in St. Francis Xavier Forane Church, Velur and is said to have written Puthen Pana, a poem which deals with the life of Jesus Christ.
-He also established Pazhayangadi Church, which is a church under St. Francis Xavier Forane Church, Velur.
-He is also very prominent in Pazhuvil.
+Arnos Pathiri lived in St. Francis Xavier Forane Church, Velur, Thrissur, in Kerala.
+He also established Pazhayangadi Church, under St. Francis Xavier Forane.
+He is also very prominent in Pazhuvil, Thrissur.

-One theory suggests that Arnos Pathiri escaped from St. Francis Xavier Forane Church, Velur due to some locals who were trying to kill him.
-A woman worker in a toddy shop overheard and reported this to Arnos, leading him to escape from the church and go to Pazhuvil, where he eventually died.

 Early life

 Johann Ernst Hanxleden was born at Ostercappeln, near Osnabrück, in Lower Saxony, Germany in 1681.
 (Note: Some reports mention the year of birth as 1680.)
-While studying philosophy at his home town of Osnabrück, he met Wilhelm Weber, a Jesuit priest to whom he volunteered for service in India as a part of the then Jesuit mission in Malabar.
-On 30 October 1699 he set out on a long journey to India, along with Wilhelm Weber and another Jesuit priest, Wilhelm Meyr, travelling through present day Italy, the Ottoman Empire, Syria, Armenia, and Persia to reach Surat (of present-day Gujarat), India on 13 December 1700.
+While studying philosophy at his home town of Osnabrück, he met Wilhelm Weber, a Jesuit priest who volunteered to serve as a part of the Jesuit mission in Malabar.
+On 30 October 1699 he set out on a long journey to India, along with Weber and another Jesuit priest, Wilhelm Meyr.
+They travelled through Italy, the Ottoman Empire, Syria, Armenia, and Persia to reach Surat (in present-day Gujarat), India on 13 December 1700.
 (Note: Franz Kaspar Schillinger, a doctor and fellow passenger later gave the account of this dangerous journey and reported that Weber and Meyr died during the transit.)
-During the journey, he entered into a novitiate and proceeded to Goa where there was a large community of Jesuits.
+During the journey, he entered into a novitiate.
+From Surat he proceeded to Goa, where there was a large community of Jesuits.